CSCfi/rems/docs/organizations.md

 ## Restrictions on visibility

+The catalogue shows all catalogue items to all applicants regardless of organization.

-Users without the `owner` or `handler` roles won't see items outside their own organization in the administration pages.
+In the administration pages (and related APIs), users without the `owner` or `handler` roles won't see items outside their own organization.
 In practice, this means users with only the `organization-owner` role.

 ## Restrictions on creating things